-Black holes unaffected by proton decay, but get "quantum evaporation" of star-mass BHs in $\sim 10^{66}$ yr.
+Black holes unaffected by proton decay, but get "quantum evaporation" of starmass BHs in ~ 10^{66} yr.
 Eventually even supermassive BHs in the centers of galaxies would evaporate.

 Even if no proton decay (theory still uncertain enough), neutron stars can still "quantum tunnel" to become black holes!
-Time required in years is 1,000,... large number of zeros.
+Time required in years is 1,... #zeros > # particles in the universe!
 But it would eventually happen!
 The universe would eventually be photons, electrons, and positrons.
 Eventually "radiation drag" brings electrons and positrons together for annihilation, so the entire universe would consist only of photons, losing energy forever by the redshift due to the expansion of the universe.